 - Warhammer 40,000: Dawn of War: Dark Crusade introduced the Necron Lord Destroyer, which could "possess" enemy vehicles and convert them to your side.
 When these vehicles are destroyed, the Lord Destroyer pops out damaged but "alive".
 Seeing as you could only build a maximum of two of these, though, using this is situational.

 - Halo Wars gives the UNSC access to SPARTAN Super Soldiers, who have various abilities.
 One of these includes the power to hijack enemy vehicles, just like they can in the Halo FPS games.
 They can't capture "elite" units such as the Vulture gunship (UNSC), which is an air unit anyway, and the Covenant Scarab (which is normally controlled by many beings).

-- Averted in Star Trek: Armada: to capture an enemy ship, it's shields must be disabled and then boarding parties must be beamed onboard, taken from the capturing ship's crew compliment.
-The boarding crew will invariably take casualties as well, and ships have a minimum crew requirment before they will operate at full efficiency.
+- Averted in Star Trek: Armada: to capture an enemy ship, its shields must be disabled and then boarding parties must be beamed onboard, taken from the capturing ship's crew complement.
+The boarding crew will invariably take casualties as well, and ships have a minimum crew requirement before they will operate at full efficiency.
 The Borg, however, play it straight by holding ships in a tractor beam and transporting the enemy crew off to be assimilated, though they can also capture ships the 'standard' way.

 - The sequel averts this with the Species 8472, which have all their bio-ships piloted by a single being.
 They're also immune to assimilation.
 Played straight with everyone else.
 In fact, the game introduces raider ships, whose function is specifically to capture enemy ships.
 They have a special type of attack command that fires weapons at the enemy until their shields are down and then starts transporting elite marines aboard.
 A Klingon ship also has boarding pods that bypass shields.